-The idea behind this defense is that we only want to look at the relevant dimensions in feature space to find outliers.
+The idea is to use only the relevant dimensions in feature space to find outliers.
 The \Ltwo{} defense treats all dimensions equally, whereas the \slab{} defense treats the vector between the class centroids as the only relevant dimension.

 \item The \Loss{} defense discards points that are not well fit by a model trained (without any data sanitization) on the full dataset $\sD$: